WasifSohail5/Virtual_Mouse/README.md

 Tweak threshold_x_std, scroll_threshold, and scroll_factor to optimize scrolling speed and sensitivity.

 🤝 Contributing
 Contributions are welcome!
-If you have ideas, bug fixes, or improvements, please feel free to:
+If you have ideas, bug fixes, or improvements, please:

 Fork the repository.
 Create a new branch for your feature or fix.